-Bart McNeil reviews a book that we only recently realized has a lot to offer regarding the CJ-3B era, as well as earlier Jeep history.
-Click the photos to see larger copies.
+Bart McNeil reviewed a book that we realized has a lot to offer regarding the CJ-3B era, as well as earlier Jeep history:

 One of my initial observations on receiving The Jeep in Sweden by Stig Edqvist, was that this book is different from any Jeep book in my collection (see The CJ-3B Bookshelf).
 It is not just a series of identifying photos.
 It is not a coffee table book.
 It is not a manual.
 The photos are clear and informational, not pretty or exquisite, and few of them are of restored Jeeps.
 Most photos are from about the date of import to Sweden.
 The book has very little military romance in it -- it is factual and informational.
 Some models are ignored completely because they were never imported, but if a model was imported surplus, or new, it is in the book.